yuxuanliuliuliu/learn-tdd/README.md

 with a "No authors found" message when there are no authors in the database.
 If an error occurs when retrieving the authors then the service responds with an error code of 500.
 The unit test should be placed in `tests/authorService.test.ts`.

+Generate the coverage report for the tests you wrote.
+What does the coverage report tell you about your implementation and tests?